Featured Testimonial About Creighton University

 Blessing the Builders

-Construction continues on the CL Werner Center for Health Sciences Education, set to open in 2023.
+Construction continues on the CL and Rachel Werner Center for Health Sciences Education, set to open in 2023.
 This past summer, Creighton blessed the transformative campus project and the builders bringing it to life.
 Read more about the Werner Center.

 A new Alumni Relations leader